 Submucosal fibroids grow in the inner lining of the uterus and can protrude into the uterine cavity.
 They are often associated with heavy bleeding during menstruation.

-Intramural fibroids are located within the muscular wall of the uterus and can make the uterus feel larger than normal.
+Intramural fibroids are located within the muscular wall of the uterus and can make the uterus feel larger than usual.

-Pedunculated fibroids grow on stalks or peduncles attached to either the outer surface of the uterus or to the inner lining of the uterus.
+Pedunculated fibroids grow on stalks or peduncles attached to either the uterus’s outer surface or inner lining.
 These types of fibroids can become very large and may twist or turn, which can cause pain.

 Subserosal fibroids grow on the outer surface of the uterus.
 They may become so large that they press on other organs in the pelvis, such as the bladder or rectum.